daronphang/programming-resources/cloud-computing/AWS/services/storage/products.md

 Depending on the protocols, there's a mode within AWS Storage Gateway that will make it compatible for your solution.

-- **Volume Storage Gateway** with Cached and Stored Mode, utilizes iSCI protocol
+- **Volume Storage Gateway** with Cached (frequently accessed data stored on-prem) and Stored Mode (entire dataset stored in AWS and on-prem), utilizes iSCSI protocol and use S3 as primary data storage
 - **File Storage Gateway** with data stored in S3, utilizes NFS/SMB protocol
-- **Tape Gateway** that emulates a tape library with data stored in S3 (Virtual Tape Library) or Glacier (Tape Shelf), utilizes iSCI protocol
+- **Tape Gateway** that emulates a tape library with data stored in S3 (Virtual Tape Library) or Glacier (Tape Shelf), utilizes iSCSI protocol

 #### Volume Storage Gateway